yangchunluo/CarND-Traffic-Sign-Classifier-Project/README.md

 | 0.0000  | Speed limit (60km/h) |
 | 0.0000  | Speed limit (100km/h) |

 For the fifth image, the model is uncertain.
 It is mis-predicted as 20km/h in fact the correct label is 120km/h.
-This is probably due to the similarity between general structure of speed limit signs but differing only the number inside.
+This is probably due to the similarity between general structure of speed limit signs but differing only the numbers inside.
 The correct label has the fourth highest probability.
 The top five softmax probabilities are:

 | Probability         	|     Prediction	   |
 |:---------------------:|:---------------------------------------------:|